The Blue Business® Plus Credit Card from American Express is an ideal no-annual-fee choice for small business owners

 Should you get the Amex Blue Business Plus?

-But if you're dead set on picking up a no-annual-fee business card and you're willing to put in the effort to maximize Membership Rewards earnings for aspirational travel redemptions, or if you want to take advantage of the introductory interest rate for an upcoming large business purchase, the Blue Business Plus is a solid bet.
-A flat 2x-on-everything (up to $50,000 annually) keeps things simple on the earning front, while Amex points give you the flexibility to redeem across a swath of travel partners for brag-worthy trips.
+But if you’re dead set on picking up a no-annual-fee business card and you’re willing to put in the effort to maximize Membership Rewards earnings for aspirational travel redemptions, or if you want to take advantage of the introductory interest rate for an upcoming large business purchase, the Blue Business Plus is a solid bet.
+A flat 2x-on-everything (up to $50,000 annually) keeps things simple on the earning front, while Amex points give you the flexibility to redeem across a swath of travel partners for brag-worthy trips and a great vacation when the pandemic is over.

 Learn more about the Blue Business Plus Credit Card from American Express.